oshaughnessy/sierramountainll/_pages/softball/index.md

 position-oriented skills.
 We encourage coaches to rotate players through all positions throughout the season.

+This is a player pitch division.
+Coaches should begin teaching girls to throw a fastpitch from the very beginning of the season, and teams should approach early games with extra patience as all teams will be developing brand new pitchers.

 6-year-olds should have spent a season in tee ball before joining softball.
 Otherwise, we encourage them to play tee ball or coach-pitch baseball first.
 They will need to attend an assessment day and have coach approval before joining 8U.

-This is a player pitch division.
-Coaches should begin teaching girls to throw a fastpitch from the very beginning of the season, and teams should approach early games with extra patience as all teams will be developing brand new pitchers.
+{: .notice--success}

 #### 8U Ground Rules